xuankimtran/docs-1/pages/katalon-studio/docs/webui-take-screenshot.md

 ### Sort and store screenshots by projects using relative paths

-Same as above, but here the screenshot is stored with your current project.
+Same as above, but here the screenshot is stored in the same location as your current project, using relative paths.

 ```groovy
  import static com.kms.katalon.core.checkpoint.CheckpointFactory.findCheckpoint